sennahva/IoT-zonnscherm/README.md

   }
 ```

-But this gave the following output, wich still means the buffer isn't working correct:
+However, I still encountered buffer issues, which meant the data wasn't being processed correctly.

-But after all than it still would work, it connected with my board and wifi, but wouldn't give the weather information.
+Although the code connects to the board and WiFi, it doesn't yet retrieve weather information.

 ## Combining
-It won't work since the API isn't working, but you can still get far without it needing to work.
+Although the weather API isn't fully functional, you can still work on the logic.

-So first we want it to make automatic decision, where it takes the temperature from inside and the upcomming weather into consideration.
-So using the code that we have from the OpenWeather API, we can add the code from the BMP280 and the logic needed for this to work:
+You can use temperature data from inside the house and upcoming weather predictions to automate the sunshade.
+Using the OpenWeather API code, you can add BMP280 sensor data and the necessary logic for automatic operation:
 ```
 void diffDataAction(String nowT, String later, String weatherType, ) {
   int indexNow = nowT.indexOf(weatherType);